Living in Harmony

 In 1966, the United Nations declared March 21 as the International Day for the Elimination of Racial Discrimination in commemoration of the 1960 Sharpeville massacre in South Africa when peaceful demonstrators against apartheid were wounded and killed.

 In 1990, City Council proclaimed March as Cultural Diversity and Race Relations Month in the City of Saskatoon.

-Dora Li from Holy Cross High School was the poster winner.
+Poster Winner: Dora Li, Holy Cross High School

-Mel Sysing's Grade 6 class from St. Mark School.
+Mel Sysing's Grade 6 class, St. Mark School.

 Reshai Aisaican, Mount Royal Collegiate.

 Sabbar Jahan, St. Mark School.